Adil-Aoyama/Supply-Chain-Optimization/README.txt

 //What Happened?

-The code, through a "Controller", load all the tables on the different requested sheets of the Excel file.
-It transform them to C# Objects, and then, according to what is requested from it, set the optimization problem.
-After setting the optimization problem (which we can read and verify through text files named Facility_LpFile_2020), the code calls the Optimization solver, through the SwitcherLibrary to solve it and give outputs in form of Excel table on the original Excel File.
+The code, through a "Controller", loads all the tables on the different requested sheets of the Excel file.
+It transforms them to C# Objects, and then, according to what is requested from it, set the optimization problem.
+After setting the optimization problem (which we can read and verify through text files named Facility_LpFile_2020), the code calls the Optimization solver, through the SwitcherLibrary to solve it and give outputs in form of Excel tables on the original Excel File.